 Your doctor will determine if methotrexate is right for you based on your medical information.
 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Do not take any other uric acid lowering drug, such as allopurinol, febuxostat (Uloric®), or probenecid, while receiving KRYSTEXXA.

-Best results were seen after 6 to 12 months of treatment.
-Optimal treatment duration has not been established.
+In clinical studies, the best results were seen after 6 to 12 months of treatment.
+KRYSTEXXA starts working within 24 hours.

 Not necessarily.
 KRYSTEXXA works well alone to lower uric acid levels in the blood as soon as 24 hours after the first IV treatment.
 However, some medicines, like KRYSTEXXA, may cause your immune system to overreact in response to them and create antidrug antibodies (ADAs), which can stop KRYSTEXXA from working.
 The use of methotrexate can help prevent ADAs from forming and allow you to continue your course of treatment.